Serial presence detect: Write protection

+The SPD5118 has two modes of protection.
+In the normal operating mode with the address pin connected to GND via a resistor, protection can only be added to 64-byte slices, not removed.
+In the "tester" mode with the address pin connected to GND directly however, these bits can be freely removed.
+(The hub itself also has a number of volatile and non-volatile registers independent of the EEPROM part.
+Some registers are "password-protected", being neither readable nor writable unless the correct value is filled to the "password registers".)

 Extensions

 The JEDEC standard only specifies some of the SPD bytes.
-The truly critical data fits into the first 64 bytes, while some of the remainder is earmarked for manufacturer identification.
-However, a 256-byte EEPROM is generally provided.
+The truly critical data (for up to DDR3) fits into the first 64 bytes, while some of the remainder is earmarked for manufacturer identification.
+However, a 256-byte EEPROM is standardized (for up to DDR3).
 A number of uses have been made of the remaining space.

-Enhanced Performance Profiles (EPP)

 Memory generally comes with conservative timing recommendations in the SPD ROM, to ensure basic functionality on all systems.
 Enthusiasts often spend considerable time manually adjusting the memory timings for higher speed.
+Enabling special configurations such as Intel XMP or AMD EXPO often requires additional testing to ensure system stability and may void CPU warranty if used out of the manufacturer’s published specifications.

+Enhanced Performance Profiles (EPP)

 Enhanced Performance Profiles is an extension of SPD, developed by Nvidia and Corsair, which includes additional information for higher-performance operation of DDR2 SDRAM, including supply voltages and command timing information not included in the JEDEC SPD spec.
 The EPP information is stored in the same EEPROM, but in bytes 99–127, which are unused by standard DDR2 SPD.

 The parameters are particularly designed to fit the memory controller on the nForce 5, nForce 6 and nForce 7 chipsets.
 Nvidia encourages support for EPP in the BIOS for its high-end motherboard chipsets.
 This is intended to provide "one-click overclocking" to get better performance with minimal effort.

 Nvidia's name for EPP memory that has been qualified for performance and stability is "SLI-ready memory".
 The term "SLI-ready-memory" has caused some confusion, as it has nothing to do with SLI video.
 One can use EPP/SLI memory with a single video card (even a non-Nvidia card), and one can run a multi-card SLI video setup without EPP/SLI memory.

 An extended version, EPP 2.0, supports DDR3 memory as well.